wizardsoftheweb/opensimplex-noise/README.md

 ## Benchmarks

+I've tried to pull out specific sections of [the original](docs/OpenSimplexNoise.java) to compare against the TypeScript versions, in part to see where the TypeScript might need improvement.

 ```bash
 npm run benchmark
 ```

-I've tried to pull out specific sections of [the original](docs/OpenSimplexNoise.java) to compare against the TypeScript implementations.

 * The benchmarks require Java, i.e.
     ```bash